SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 There are also bathrooms and a few outdoor exhibits.

-If needed, I recommend you fill up on water here, as this is the last place in Mariposa Grove where you will find drinking water.
+If needed, I recommend you fill up on water here, as this is the only place in Mariposa Grove where you will find drinking water year-round.

 It's a great place to hang out for a few minutes as you wait for the shuttles or when you return from your hike.

-The shuttle buses at Mariposa Grove run from April 1 to November 30.
-There is no shuttle service from December 1 through March 30.
+The shuttle buses at Mariposa Grove run from about April 15 to November 30, weather permitting.
+There is no shuttle service from December 1 through (at least) April 15.

-They typically start their shuttle service on April 1, but this is weather permitting.
-The same with when they close this service for the season.
-They try to run them through November 30, but at times the service will close earlier due to snow or other weather conditions.
+They typically start their shuttle service on April 15, but this is depends on the road conditions.
+Likewise, they try to run them through November 30, but at times the service will close earlier due to snow or other weather conditions.

 Here is their typical schedule.
 The range for the time shows when the buses leave the Welcome Plaza.
 They typically have their final return shuttle bus about an hour after the last one leaves the Welcome Plaza.